seeranjeeviramavel/mockminds/README.md

 3. Set up environment variables:

-    Create a `.env.local` file in the root directory and add your Clerk and Neon Database credentials:
+    Create a `.env.local` file in the root directory and add your Clerk, Neon Database, and Gemini API credentials:

     ```bash
     NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=your_clerk_publishable_key